amolenaar/nerves_dnssd/overview.md

 peer to peer on the local network using multicast DNS and over the internet using traditional unicast DNS and if needed NAT-PMP or uPNP for port forwarding.

-Bonjour and the DNSSD API are bundled with OS X. On Windows Bonjour is bundled with some Apple applications and is also available standalone in the form of [Bonjour Print Services for Windows](<http://support.apple.com/kb/DL999).
+Bonjour and the DNS-SD API are bundled with OS X. On Windows Bonjour is bundled with some Apple applications and is also available standalone in the form of [Bonjour Print Services for Windows](<http://support.apple.com/kb/DL999).
 The DNSSD API is made available via